 The new Enclave has better interior room, and adults can fit in its third-row seat with room to spare.
 Crash-test scores are below average, with the NHTSA awarding the wagon four stars overall.

 The 2019 model year added a standard heated steering wheel on some trim levels, but was largely the same as the year before it.
 For 2020, Buick added a new Sport Touring trim to the Enclave lineup.

-Buick introduced the Enclave at the 2006 Detroit Auto Show as the effective replacement for its aged Terraza minivan and Rendezvous crossover.
-A much better-looking, much more satisfying effort, the Enclave immediately earned kudos for its handsome styling, which might be our favorite of all the big GM crossovers, just slightly ahead of the GMC Acadia and a few well-detailed steps ahead of the more plain Chevy Traverse.
+Buick introduced the Enclave at the 2006 Detroit Auto Show as the indirect replacement for its aged Terraza minivan and Rendezvous crossover.
+A more attractive, much more satisfying effort, the Enclave immediately earned kudos for its handsome styling.
+The three-row SUV might be our favorite of all the big GM crossover designs, just slightly edging out the GMC Acadia and a few well-detailed steps ahead of the plainer Chevy Traverse.
 Curvaceous fenders and glamorous detailing are matched inside by a subdued, luxurious design.

-In its first year of production the Enclave was fitted with a 275-horsepower 3.6-liter V-6 engine mated to a six-speed automatic transmission.
-With this combination, the vehicle offered decent acceleration and a reasonable fuel economy of 16 mpg in the city and 22 mpg on the highway.
-For 2009, the engine in the Buick Enclave was upgraded with direct injection technology and offered up to 288 horsepower.
+In its first year of production, the Enclave was fitted with a 275-horsepower, 3.6-liter V-6 engine mated to a 6-speed automatic transmission.
+With this combination, the vehicle offered decent acceleration and reasonable fuel economy of 16 mpg city, 22 highway, according to the EPA.
+For 2009, the Enclave's engine was upgraded with direct injection technology that offered 288 hp.

-The Enclave received a light update for the 2013 model year, with upgraded infotainment features, a new grille, and some new interior trim, as well as improved struts for better ride control and new programming for its automatic transmission to relieve some gear-hunting.
-Prices are up slightly on the 2013 Buick Enclave, but equipment on the base model was substantially improved.
+The Enclave received a light update for the 2013 model year, with upgraded infotainment features, a new grille, and some new interior trim, as well as improved struts for better ride control, and new programming for its automatic transmission to relieve some gear-hunting.